TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

   use Ecto.RiakModel
   alias Ecto.Adapters.Riak.Util, as: RiakUtil

-  queryable "model.posts" do  ## queryable source determines the bucket to put to in riak
+  ## queryable source determines the bucket to put to in riak.
+  ## this should be a unique namespace for each model.
+  queryable "model.posts" do
     field :title, :string
     field :hello, :string
     has_many :comments, Model.Comment